 The PSIM uses variations in Lake Coleridge inflows to produce synthetic data.
-Actual Highbank data (ECNZ and Trustpower) and synthetic data were combined to provide a HMD flow record for Highbank Power Station.
+Actual Highbank data (ECNZ and Trustpower [now Manawa Energy]) and synthetic data were combined to provide a HMD flow record for Highbank Power Station.

-This flow site is not recalculated back to 1932 as part of a full HMD update.
-The data is supplied by Trustpower and is simply appended to the previous dataset.
+This flow site is not recalculated back to 1931 as part of a full HMD update.
+The data is supplied by Manawa Energy and is simply appended to the previous dataset unless any new data is provided i.e. it is treated the same as in an interim update as a full HMD update.